 Pack extra clothing, blankets, and bedding to provide comfort during and after the hurricane.
 Choose clothes suitable for the climate and potential weather conditions.
 Include rain gear, sturdy shoes, and warm layers.
 Consider packing sleeping bags or bedding if you need to take shelter in a designated evacuation center.

-See also Hurricane Laws
+See also Disaster Preparedness Hurricane

 Personal Hygiene Items